Kabocha-Network/kabocha-network.github.io/docs/intro/3-key-concepts.md

 A Network Public is a decentralised trust that sits on its own sovereign blockchain.
 The blockchain may be a parachain or relay chain with its own out-of-the box modules (substrate pallets) that allow the community of participants to interface with each other, financially, lawfully and culturally.

 ## Publiks
-Network Publics have a resource ofall share an opinionated Substrate design templates known as _Publiks_, which has various versioned release that fit the varied requirements and needs of users.
+Network Publics have a resource of opinionated Substrate design templates known as _Publiks_, which has various versioned release that fit the varied requirements and needs of users.